stuart-burmeister/Notes/CodingFormatRules.md

 ## GraphQL
 * Use Graphql with the Apollo client.
 * Use the method examples given below for using the Apollo Client.
-* By default, react hook methods useQuery and useMutation are used.
+* By default, react hook methods useQuery, useMutation, and useApolloCLient are used.
+* If continuous synchronisation with the Database is required, then useApolloClient should be used (Pattern C).
+Ensure that the try-catch is handled clearly.
+* When processing multiple requests, categorise the functions in custom hook patterns as much as possible.

 ### useQuery
 * If data does not need to be proccessed, then simply getting data from the query call is enough.